Homepage of Martin Otto

 Logic Colloquium, Barcelona 2011.

-photograph at the top by L. Otto (2013)
+photograph at the top (new from 2024)

-photograph below by H. Otto (2009)
+photograph below by L. Otto (2013)

 My research interests primarily lie in connections between mathematical logic, model theory, combinatorics and the expressibility and complexity of structural properties.
 Before my appointment as a professor in mathematics at TU Darmstadt in 2003, I held a reader position in theoretical computer science at Swansea University in Wales.
 My academic background also encompasses earlier interests in geometry and mathematical physics (diploma thesis under the supervision of H Römer, Freiburg), abstract model theory (doctoral dissertation under the supervision of H-D Ebbinghaus, Freiburg) and, eventually, a focus on finite model theory (my habilitation in the group of E Grädel, RWTH Aachen) and logic in computer science.
 One theme that bridges some of these varied interests is that of similarities between and symmetries of structures and associated notions of indistinguishability based on logic and games.